Milestones:List of IEEE Milestones

 - Boston, MA, U.S.A., Dedicated 1 October 2004 - IEEE Boston Section

 On 28 April 1852 the first municipal electric fire alarm system using call boxes with automatic signaling to indicate the location of a fire was placed into operation in Boston.
 Invented by William Channing and Moses Farmer, this system was highly successful in reducing property loss and deaths due to fire and was subsequently adopted throughout the United States and in Canada.

-London England, Glenlair, Scotland, Dedicated 13 August 2009 -- IEEE UKRI Section
+- London England, Glenlair, Scotland, Dedicated 13 August 2009 - IEEE United Kingdom and Ireland Section

 Between 1860 and 1871, at his family home Glenlair and at King’s College London, where he was Professor of Natural Philosophy, James Clerk Maxwell conceived and developed his unified theory of electricity, magnetism and light.
 A cornerstone of classical physics, the Theory of Electromagnetism is summarized in four key equations that now bear his name.
 Maxwell’s equations today underpin all modern information and communication technologies.

 - Fort Laramie, WY, U.S.A., Dedicated 5 August 1990 - IEEE Denver Section

 Between July 4 and October 24, 1861, a telegraph line was constructed by the Western Union Company between St. Joseph, Missouri, and Sacramento, California, thereby completing the first high-speed communications link between the Atlantic and Pacific coasts.
 This service met the critical demand for fast communications between these two areas.
 The telegraph line operated until May 1869, when it was replaced by a multi-wire system constructed with the Union Pacific and Central Pacific railway lines.